Mixed Breed Dogs

 About the Cockalier

-The Cockalier is a medium mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Cockalier is an excellent choice for first-time dog owners.
+The Cockalier is a cross between the Cocker Spaniel and Cavalier King Charles Spaniel.
+The Cockalier is a small mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Cockalier is an excellent choice for first-time dog owners.
 Typically standing 12 to 15 inches and weighing 10 to 28 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Cockalier brings a distinct combination of traits that sets it apart.
 The Cockalier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Cockalier loves being close to its people and forms strong bonds with every member of the household.